DanHachijo/breakroom-party/README.md

 - Visit [breakroomparty.com](https://breakroomparty.com) to access the mini-games.
 - Choose between the Shuffle Game or the Buzzer Button Game.
-- Customize the Shuffle Game options or start the Buzzer Button Game to begin playing.

 ## Contributing